kawu/concraft-pl/README.md

 ===========

 This package provides a morphosyntactic tagger for the Polish language.
-The tool combines the following components into a processing pipeline:
+The tool combines the following components into a pipeline:
 * A morphosyntactic segmentation and analysis tool [Maca](http://nlp.pwr.wroc.pl/redmine/projects/libpltagger/wiki),
 * A morphosyntactic disambiguation library [Concraft](https://github.com/kawu/concraft),
-* TODO: A simple frequency-driven lemmatiser (currently working only for Maca-recognized words).
+* A simple frequency-driven lemmatiser (TODO).

 Installation
 ============

+First you need to install the Maca tool.
+The other dependencies will be installed automatically when you install the `concraft-pl` package.

 Maca
 ----